ToniestTony/jt_lib/README.md

 ## Getting started
 * Download the jt_lib20.js file and index.html for a quick template.
-* Start programming your awesome game in the setup and update functions of the template.
+* Start programming your awesome game in the setup and update functions of the template
 * **That's it!**
+* (learn and try out the functions in my complete and interactive documentation: https://toniesttony.github.io/jt.html)

 ## Keyboard.js
 * Link the file keyboard.js after the jt_library